wolfSSL/documentation/wolfSSL/src/chapter02.md

 There are many possible values for OPT.
 Below is a list of ways to call enable-sp and the resulting macros that will be defined as a result.
 All of these can be combined in a coma separated list.
 For example, `--enable-sp=ec256,ec384`.
 The meaning of the macros that will be defined are defined above in the [wolfSSL’s Proprietary Single Precision (SP) Math Support] section.

-**NOTE**: This is for x86_64 and with no other configuration flags; your results may vary depending on your archetecture and other configuration flags that you specify.
+**NOTE**: This is for x86_64 and with no other configuration flags; your results may vary depending on your architectures and other configuration flags that you specify.
 For example,  WOLFSSL_SP_384 and WOLFSSL_SP_4096 will only be enabled for Intel x86_64.

 #### `--enable-sp=no` or `--disable-sp`